Your Child's Checkup: 2.5 Years (30 Months)

 3. Ask questions, address concerns, and offer guidance about how your child is:

 Eating.
 Don't be surprised if your toddler skips meals occasionally or loves something one day and won't touch it the next.
-Schedule three meals and two or three nutritious snacks a day.
-You're in charge of the menu, but let your child be in charge of how much of it he or she eats.
+Schedule 3 meals and 2–3 healthy snacks a day.
+You're in charge of the menu, but let your child be in charge of how much they eat.

 Peeing and pooping.
-Most children are ready to begin potty training between 2 and 3 years.
-You may have noticed signs your child is ready to start potty training, including:
+Most toddlers are ready to begin potty training when they're 2–3 years old.
+Signs that your child is ready to start potty training include:

 - showing interest in toilet (watching parent or sibling in the bathroom, sitting on potty chair)